FREQUENTLY ASKED QUESTIONS

 Our healthcare workers are dedicated professionals who are committed to protecting the health of our community.
 We encourage everyone to take individual responsibility to help our healthcare system by taking these preventative actions that are effective in reducing the spread of the virus.”

 As we enter the holiday season, Bridgerland Technical College urges all students, faculty, and community members to follow universal safety and health precautions in order to protect both lives and livelihoods.
-Stay safe and stay well.
+Traditional holiday plans usually involve travel and gatherings of friends and family, which can increase the risk of exposure to COVID19.
+Consequently, Governor Herbert has asked higher education students to test for COVID19 upon return to campus.

 What to expect on campus?